Sebastian Neumann

-Sebastian Neumann (born 18 February 1991) is a German retired footballer, who played as a defender.
+Sebastian Neumann (born 18 February 1991) is a German football coach, official and a former defender.
+He is the sporting director and caretaker manager of Würzburger Kickers.

-Career
+Playing career

 Neumann made his debut for Hertha's first team on 14 August 2010 in a DFB-Pokal match against SC Pfullendorf, and played his first league game on 22 October 2010 in a 2–0 home win over SpVgg Greuther Fürth.
 He signed for VfL Osnabrück in August 2012.
 He joined VfR Aalen two years later.

 Neumann won his first cap for the German U-21 team on 11 October 2010 against Ukraine.

 He moves to MSV Duisburg for the 2018–19 season.

 On 2 January 2020, he retired due to injuries.

+Coaching career

 He was appointed as the interim manager of Würzburger Kickers on 4 October 2021 but was replaced by Danny Schwarz nine days later.

+He was appointed as caretaker manager by Würzburger Kickers once again on 24 April 2025.